yamin-shihab/study-notes/grade_7/social_studies.md

 * This was the War of 1812.
 The patriots expected the Canadians to join the cause, but they instead fought back.
 * After the war, Britain and the US agreed to establish a border.
 It's still being used today.

+## Chapter 7

+* Immigrating is going somewhere, and emigrating is leaving somewhere.
+* The Great Migration was when a huge wave of people immigrated to Canada.
+* This happened because of poverty in Britain, famines, economic slowdowns, losing farms, and Britain encouraging emigration.
+* The wave of new colonists resulted in many more farms being built.
+The Great Migration also resulted in many more British People in North America.
+* The conditions on the ships heading to North America were very bad.
+* BNA (British North America) had a colonial government, so Britain had the power and control to make decisions.
+* In a democracy, voters elect the people who have decision-making authority.
+* Reformers were people in BNA who wanted a democratic government so that they can choose who to vote.
+This is done by lessening or completely removing Britain's control by establishing a republic (no monarchy) like the US.
+* In Upper and Lower Canada, only a small group of English people held control, so reformers had rebellions against this, since it isn't democratic.
+* Britain responded by fighting, burning cities, and arresting.
+* But then Britain decided to investigate why the rebellions had taken place.
+They didn't want to lose Canada like how they lost the Thirteen Colonies.
+* They set up a royal commission (official investigation by the crown) to study the problems in Upper and Lower Canada.
+The leader of the commission was the governor, Lord Durham.
+He spent five months then made some recommendations.
+1. Unify Upper and Lower Canada and put people into "vigorous English rule".
+2. Make a more democratic government by lessening the role of Britain in affairs.
+3. Assimilate the Canadiens since they "didn't have a culture worthy of protection".
+* So in 1841, Britain passed the Act of Union based on the recommendations of the Durham report.
+It combines Upper and Lower Canada into a single Province of Canada, creates a legislative council that the governor appointed, creates an assembly with an equal number of elected representatives (42) from Canada East and West although East had a higher population, and made English the official language of Canada.
+* LaFontaine was a Canadien from Canada East and Baldwin was an English Canadian from Canada West, and both created a coalition (an alliance among groups).
+* They were reformers who wanted a more democratic government without a complete break from Britain.
+* They accomplished many things such as recognizing French as an official language, setting up universities, securing amnesty (a pardon) for the rebels of 1837-38, and eventually self-government in 1848.
+* The Rebellion Losses Bill in 1849 was difficultly done by LaFontaine and Baldwin.
+It sought to compensate the property damage done during the Rebellions in Lower Canada.
+A similar bill had already compensated people in Upper Canada.
+* Conservative members of the assembly (who opposed reformers) said that the bill "rewarded traitors", but the coalition held the majority of the seats and the bill passed.
+* It was then signed by the governor, Lord Elgin, and even though he personally opposed the bill, he respected the choice of the voters.

 ## Chapter 9

 * In Rupert's Land, there was the Red River Settlement; it was home to many people such as French and English-speaking Metis people.